-- Opportunity to improve academic success;
+- Opportunity to improve academic success

-- Improve overall commitment to education;
+- Improve overall commitment to education

-- Address anti-social behaviors;
+- Address anti-social behaviors

-- Reduce the drop-out rate of students;
+- Reduce the drop-out rate of students

-- Fewer daytime crimes committed by youthful offenders;
+- Fewer daytime crimes committed by youthful offenders

-- Increase in ADA funding for the school district.
+- Increase in ADA funding for the school district

-The DPO will be a liaison between the family, school and the community.
-Although intervention programs differ to some degree in each school, the goal is the same, reduce the truancy rate of students.
-The DPO will work in tandem with school personnel to address the problem of absenteeism by reviewing the school records and discussing previous problematic issues.
-The DPO will conduct in-service training with school personnel regarding attendance monitoring and school site intervention tactics.
+The DPO partially funded by JJCPA will continue to be a liaison between the family, school and the community.
+The DPO will work in tandem with school personnel to address the problem of absenteeism by reviewing school records and discussing previous problematic issues.

-Once a student has been identified as a truant and referred to the school DPO, a letter will be sent to the home of each student, apprising the parent(s)/guardian(s) of the problem.
-In most cases, a home visit by the TIP Officer will be conducted if the problem persists.
+Once a student has been identified as a truant, the school will send a letter to the home of each student, apprising the parent(s)/guardian(s) of the problem.
+When deemed appropriate, the DPO will make a home visit to contact a parent/guardian if the problem persists.
+The DPO will also assist with the personal service of truancy notification letters when the school has not been successful at contacting the parent or guardian.